a2ankitrai/2KX7/DS/heap.md

 ## Binary Heap properties

-- Largest key is a[1], which is the root of the binary tree
+- Largest/Smallest key is a[1], for max/min heap respectively which is the root of the binary tree
 - Can use array indices to move through tree
 	- Parent of node at `k` is at `k/2`
 	- Children of node at `k` are at `2k` and `2k+1`